wagnermarques00/Python/README.md

 ## Studied so far:

-1.
+1. Development environment and getting started with Python

 ## Studying at the moment:

-- Development environment and getting started with Python
+- Getting to know the Python programming language